Accessibility Checklist For Polling Stations

 Entrances

-Frequently, the necessity for wheelchair accessibility arises when addressing a steep incline to enable easy entry for disabled voters.
-Our temporary ramps are available for rent to provide short-term accessibility.
-These ramps are durable and capable of accommodating fluctuating levels of pedestrian traffic. >Request A Quick Ramp Quote<
+oftern, the necessity for wheelchair accessibility arises when addressing a steep incline to enable easy entry for disabled voters.
+Our temporary ramps are available for hire to provide short-term accessibility.
+These ramps are durable and capable of accommodating vaired levels of pedestrian traffic.

 disabled ramp to a polling station